wp-plugins/fg-joomla-to-wordpress/readme.txt

 == Changelog ==

+= 1.3.1 =
+* New: Deactivate the cache during the migration for improving speed

 = 1.3.0 =
 * New: Modify posts internal links using WordPress permalinks setup
 * Fixed: Exhausted memory issue